Inheritance Tax Planning

 There are a limited number of potential exemptions and IHT reliefs that can reduce the amount of IHT payable.

-1. Spouse exemption of a full 100% on the first death if one spouse dies passing the estate in full to the surviving (UK domiciled) spouse.
+• Spouse exemption of a full 100% on the first death if one spouse dies, passing the estate in full to the surviving (UK domiciled) spouse

 An estate will be entitled to the RNRB if:

-• the individual’s direct descendants such as children or grandchildren inherit the home, or a share of it; and
+• The individual’s direct descendants such as children or grandchildren inherit the home, or a share of it

-• value of the estate isn’t more than £2 million.
+• The value of the estate is not more than £2 million

-An estate will also be entitled to the RNRB when an individual has downsized to a less valuable home or sold or given away their home after 7 July 2015.
+An estate can also be entitled to the RNRB when an individual has downsized to a less valuable home or sold or given away their home after 7 July 2015.

-The maximum available amount of the RNRB will increase yearly .
+The maximum available amount of the RNRB will increase, it is currently set at £175,000.

 Any unused RNRB when someone dies can be transferred to the deceased’s spouse or civil partner’s estate.
 This can also be done if the first of the couple died before 6 April 2017, even though the RNRB wasn’t available at that time.